-Additional hours may be required for program requirements for transfer students who are NMGEC complete.
+\Additional hours may be required for program requirements for transfer students who are NMGEC complete.
 Any student who is ineligible for state, national, or industry licensure or certification is ineligible for entry into this program.

+Program Requirements - 22 hours

-IS 101 - IT Essentials I: PC Hardware, Software. and Practical Applications (4)
+IS 101 IT Essentials I: PC Hardware, Software,

+and Practical Applications (4)

-IT Essentials II: Network Operating IS 121 -Systems (3)
+IS 121 - IT Essentials II: Network Operating

+Systems (3)

-IS 131 Computer & Security Fundamentals (3)
+IS 131 -

-IS 136 Guide to Business Continuity and Disaster Recovery (3)
+IS 136 - Guide to Business Continuity and

+Disaster Recovery (3)

-Introduction (Foundation) of Information IS 153 Systems (3)
+IS 153 - Introduction (Foundation) of Information

+Systems (3)

-National Cyber League (NCL) (0) IS 254
+IS 254 - National Cyber League (NCL) (0)

-Ethical Hacking, Computer and Network IS 257 Defense and Counter Measures (3)
+IS 257 - Ethical Hacking, Computer and Network

+Defense and Counter Measures (3)

-Cyber Ethics, Professionalism, and IS 258 Career Development (3)
+IS 258 - Cyber Ethics, Professionalism, and

+Career Development (3)
-CAE Cybersecurity Workforce Development Certification Program Certificate of Completion

-22 credit hours
+Cyber Defense Infrastructure Support Specialist Certificate of Completion 22 credit hours

-Fall Semester I credit

-IS 101 4

-IS 121 3

-IS 131 3

-IS 254 0

-total for semester 10

-Spring Semester I credit

-IS 136 3

-IS 153 3

-IS 258 3

-IS 257 3

-total for semester 12

-T . (- 1 for certification 22
+- IS 101 IT Essentials I: PC Hardware, Software, and Practical Applications (4) - IS 121 IT Essentials II: Network Operating Systems (3) - IS 131 Computer & Security Fundamentals (3) - IS 254 National Cyber League (NCL) (0)

+- IS 136 Guide to Business Continuity and Disaster Recovery (3) - IS 153 Introduction (Foundation) of Information Systems (3) - IS 258 Cyber Ethics, Professionalism, and Career Development (3) - IS 257 Ethical Hacking, Computer and Network Defense and Counter Measures (3)

-COMPUTER AND NETWORK SECURITY APPRENTICESHIP
+COMPUTER / IT PROGRAMS COMPUTER AND NETWORK SECURITY APPRENTICESHIP

 This program meets the CAE2Y knowledge units designation and is specifically designed to prepare students as Information Systems Security (INFOSEC) Professionals, NSTISSI No. 4011 provide current Information Systems professionals with an Information Systems security certification to meet the needs of current and future employer requirements.
-Upon completion of this program students will be receive a university certification of completion and the Industry Certification - CompTIA A+, CompTIA Network +, and CompTIA Security+.
+Upon completion of this program students will be receive a university certification of completion and the Industry Certification - CompTIAA+, CompTIA Network +, and CompTIA Security+.
 Note, the labs use the INFOSEC virtual labs for hands-on training and the National Cyber League (NCL) Competitions.